reactjs/rfcs/text/0000-custom-events.md

 ### Alternatives

 - User land solution.
 Because this doesn't require changes to the core of react, this can be easily handled by an open source library.
-However, it is less likely to achieve the success I would like to see with this as the chances of multiple open source libraries implementing slightly different patterns is still there.
+However, it is less likely to achieve the level of adoption I would like to see with this, as the chances of multiple open source libraries implementing slightly different patterns is still there.
 The problem is less in the complexity of the implementation, but in the lack of a standard, which leads to the inconsistencies I mentioned in the problem statement.

 - [RFC: EventTarget](https://github.com/reactjs/rfcs/pull/246) has some overlaps with this RFC.
-However, I believe this proposal align with the react conventions for custom events and is simpler to implement because it does not rely on props requiring special treatment by react.
+However, I believe this proposal align with the react conventions for custom events (simple callbacks) and is simpler to implement because it does not rely on props requiring special treatment by react.

 # Drawbacks